languageMIT/naturalstories/freqs/README.md

 These are conditional frequencies for each word in the corpus in the Google Books English corpus, summing over years from 1990 to the present.
 The script used to extract these frequencies is `scripts/get_freqs.py`.

-Each file `freqs-N.txt` contains columns:
+Each file `freqs-N.tsv` contains columns:

 1. Token code, as in `words.tsv`,
 2. N-gram order,